 Driving Volume at Critical Moments

 End of quarter.
 A manufacturer’s promotional window.
 A competitive push into a territory where a rival distributor has been gaining ground.
-These are moments when a sales spiff delivers outsized value.
+These are moments when a Sales Spiff delivers outsized value.
 Concentrated effort, concentrated reward, concentrated results — within a defined time window that keeps the urgency real.

 The Sales Spiff Mistakes That Cost Distributors Real Money